Adderall Shortage: 7 Ways to Manage ADHD Without Medication

 Some people have found success in petitioning their insurance provider to cover more expensive kinds of medication during the shortage.
 You’ll need to find out whether your insurance can cover this, and decide whether you’re able to budget for the more expensive forms of your medication or rely on non-medicinal options.

-You may be feeling panicky at the thought of going without your ADHD medication, and it’s normal to worry about massive unexpected lifestyle changes.
+You may be feeling panicky at the thought of going without your ADHD medication in the wake of an Adderall shortage, and it’s normal to worry about massive unexpected lifestyle changes.
 Reflect on what non-medicinal habits and routines have helped you in the past, and research activities that help ADHD adults.
 Consider how you’ll make the transition yourself, and start experimenting with the following…

 Body doubling is the practice of using another human being who focuses on their work as an anchor whilst you focus on a tricky task.
-Born out of ADHD support groups, some individuals find the experience life-changing as it allows them to remain focused.
+Body doubling for ADHD was born out of ADHD support groups, some individuals find the experience life-changing as it allows them to remain focused.

 6. Exercise directly before you need to focus